JevzEnad-135/endigi.web/README.md

 3. In Web Games page, Chess Game is only included and playable for 2 players on device.
 4. Screen size may not fit for some mobile devices.
 Explore our website on your Computer via GitHub is recommended.

 UPDATE (Dec.
-30, 2025): Blogs & Articles now renamed as Almanac & Blogs when we made changes to the webpage of our web.
+30, 2025): When we made changes to the webpage of our web, here are the names of the webpage are now renamed:

+= Blogs & Articles > Almanac & Blogs
+= Web Games > Games

 - Programmed by: Jever Slynth P. Enad